-“The Inclusive Movement Center offers children and families creative, non-traditional, dynamic movement classes and individual sports/fitness training.
+The Inclusive Movement Center offers children and families creative, dynamic movement classes and individual sports/fitness training.
 Our programs are created from the ground up adopting best practices of Universal Design.
 Our mantra is movement programs should be “For Everyone, with Everyone”.

+Our classes combine the essential elements of motor planning, core fitness, imaginary play, and cooperative team skills to create activities that are used to conquer challenges that result in skill and overall fitness enhancement.
 We also know that children need to gain a better understanding of the “fabric of play”.
 These skills include understanding the benefit of learning how to “be here” and “let it go”, celebrating personal attributes and achievement while at the same time being open to differences in others, and pushing oneself past initial failure so to build capacity.

 Lastly, we believe that families that play together, stay better connected together.
 Children need to see and feel a parent’s direct involvement in their experiences.
 We offer several programs that are designed for parents and children to be in the room at the same time, working on the same activities together.
-This model has proven to create an incredibly strong memories and bonds for families”.
+This model has proven to create an incredibly strong memories and bonds for families.

-The IMC is lead by Matthew Schinelli, one of the foremost experts on inclusive physical education, recreation, and non-traditional youth movement programs.
+The IMC is lead by Matthew Schinelli, one of the foremost experts on inclusive physical education, recreation, and youth movement programs.
 His professional background includes a Bachelor of Science in Health and Physical Education from Old Dominion University, and a Masters in Kinesiology (Adapted Physical Education) from The University of Virginia.
 2017 marks his 25th year in this field; his experiences include serving as a consultant for Special Olympics New Jersey, Physical Education Teacher (Livingston Public Schools), adjunct faculty for Montclair State University, Director of the JCC MetroWest Special Needs Department, and member of The Phoenix Center Board of Directors.

 The IMC is also lead by Robert Rinaldi (Assistant Director), a veteran professional in the Health and Physical Education field.
 His professional training includes a Bachelor of Science in Health and Exercise Science as well as Masters in Sports Management from Montclair State University.
 His background includes serving as movement specialist for The Phoenix Center, and Ridgewood Public Schools.